mindstixlabs/springbaseline/README.md

 Springboard: Accelerate Your Spring Development with This Baseline Code =

 This is a baseline Spring project.
 It helps you accelerate the development of new Spring projects.
-Here is what we are really set out to achieve with this project:
+Here is what we really set out to achieve with this project:

 + Single-click, repeatable build process using Maven
 + A working Baseline of Spring MVC to Develop Web GUI Applications